 Picking up your horse’s feet can present a challenge, but it is necessary.
 Some horses refuse to lift the foot.
 Some grab it from you and stamp it to the ground.
 Some put all of their weight on it when you are holding it.
 Some kick when you try to get close.
 Some kick out behind.
 It can be a dangerous job if not properly taught.

 In the early stages, remember “baby steps” will accomplish the goal.
 Break it down into small parts.
-First, make sure you can massage the leg all the way down to the hoof.
-If you have trouble with this, see De-Sensitizing.

 Start by tossing and curling the rope around each leg from top to fetlock.
 Let it wrap firmly around the fetlock and don’t stop until the horse stands still, relaxes and is no longer dancing around when his legs are momentarily “tied together” with the curling rope.
 Depending on how long your horse has been objecting to foot manipulation, this might take 5 minutes or 5 days.